Prevention of Terrorism Act 2005

-The Prevention of Terrorism Act 2005 (c 2) was an Act of the Parliament of the United Kingdom, intended to deal with the Law Lords' ruling of 16 December 2004 that the detention without trial of eight foreigners (known as the 'Belmarsh 8') at HM Prison Belmarsh under Part 4 of the Anti-terrorism, Crime and Security Act 2001 was unlawful, being incompatible with European (and, thus, domestic) human rights laws.
+The Prevention of Terrorism Act 2005 (c.
+2) was an act of the Parliament of the United Kingdom, intended to deal with the Law Lords' ruling of 16 December 2004 that the detention without trial of eight foreigners (known as the 'Belmarsh 8') at HM Prison Belmarsh under part 4 of the Anti-terrorism, Crime and Security Act 2001 was unlawful, being incompatible with European (and, thus, domestic) human rights laws.

-The Act allowed the Home Secretary to impose "control orders" on people who were suspected of involvement in terrorism, which in some cases may have derogated (opted out) from human rights laws.
-As yet, no derogating control orders have been obtained under s.4 of the relevant Act.
+The act allowed the Home Secretary to impose "control orders" on people who were suspected of involvement in terrorism, which in some cases may have derogated (opted out) from human rights laws.
+As yet, no derogating control orders have been obtained under section 4 of the relevant act.

-In April 2006, a High Court judge issued a declaration that section 3 of the Act was incompatible with the right to a fair trial under article 6 of the European Convention on Human Rights.
+In April 2006, a High Court judge issued a declaration that section 3 of the act was incompatible with the right to a fair trial under article 6 of the European Convention on Human Rights.
 The system of control orders was described by Mr Justice Sullivan as an "affront to justice".
-The Act was repealed on 15 December 2011 by section 1 of the Terrorism Prevention and Investigation Measures Act 2011.
+The act was repealed on 15 December 2011 by section 1 of the Terrorism Prevention and Investigation Measures Act 2011.